 Associations and interactions are commonly found because organisms are rarely randomly distributed (Taylor, Woiwod & Perry, 1978).
-Environmental filtering (Emerson & Gillespie, 2008), and provides a spatial pattern to community structure.
+Environmental filtering results in different communities whose composition and structure depends on the environment and processes such as resource limitation (Emerson & Gillespie, 2008), and provides a spatial pattern to community structure.
 Spatial variation in environmental factors, such as substrate type, provides a variety of niches for organisms with different traits; trait ‘lability’ provides flexibility for organisms to exploit different environments.
 Interactions occur between individuals within and between taxa, with some resulting in aggregation (e.g. predation, symbiosis, high competition for common resource).
-Thus the spatial heterogeneity of the deep sea benthos likely influences the distribution of organisms in communities there.
+Thus, the spatial heterogeneity of the deep-sea benthos likely influences the distribution of organisms in communities there.